 Model parameters were estimated by minimising the total objective function, which is the sum of the negative log-likelihoods from the observations, the negative-log Bayesian priors, and the penalties applied to constrain the parameterisations (see below).
-The estimated parameter values presented in the report are MPD point estimates (Bull et al. 2012).
+The estimated parameter values presented in the report are maximum posterior density (MPD) point estimates (Bull et al. 2012).

-The joint posterior distribution of the parameters in a Bayesian analysis was estimated using the Monte-Carlo Markov Chain (MCMC) method.
-Starting point of each chain was the corresponding MPD estimate, the first 100,000 iterations were dismissed (burn-in), and every 1000th value was taken from the next 1,000,000 iterations.
+The posterior distribution of the parameters in a Bayesian analysis was estimated using the Monte-Carlo Markov Chain (MCMC) method.
+The starting point of each chain was the corresponding MPD estimate, the first 100,000 iterations were dismissed (burn-in), and every 1000th value was taken from the following 1,000,000 iterations.
 The resulting 1,000 values represent a systematic sample from the Bayesian posterior distribution for the parameter of interest.
-Chains were investigated for evidence of non-convergence using trace plots, chain autocorrelation plots, and single-chain convergence tests of Geweke (1992) and the stationarity and half-width tests of Heidelberger and Welch (1983).
+Chains were investigated for evidence of non-convergence using trace plots, chain autocorrelation plots, the single-chain stationarity test of Geweke (1992) and the stationarity and half-width tests of Heidelberger and Welch (1983).